MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 * **Task** - Provide default time zone values the system will use in metric calculations if the data is not available for a measured employee or other internal collaborator
 * **Outcome** - Default time zone values are defined in Workplace Analytics

-This is the default time zone used to compute after-hours metrics when a time zone is not provided as part of the organizational data.
-This is typically the time zone of the corporate headquarters or the time zone which most employees reside.
+The default time zone is used to compute after-hours metrics when a time zone is not provided as part of the organizational data.
+This is typically the time zone of the corporate headquarters or the time zone in which most employees reside.
 If a measured employee or other internal collaborator does not have a time zone defined as part of the organizational data, the metric will be computed using the default time zone.

 The default time zone for Workplace Analytics is Pacific Standard Time.
 Visit Time zones in Workplace Analytics for a complete list of times zones you can use.

 ### To change the default time zone